-Challenging times will always arise, and leading others through radical change and uncertainty – such as we have encountered in the past few years – is no picnic.
+Challenging times will always arise.
+Leading others through radical change and uncertainty – such as we have encountered in the past few years – is no picnic.

 To handle times like this successfully, you need to be resilient.
 There are very few people who naturally possess a strong set of resilience skills.
 Most of us have to work on it.

 Our 1-day Resilience in the Workplace Course is designed to provide you with an awareness and capability for how to remain resilient in times of stress.

 When you feel overwhelmed, ask for support.